tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 ![create-client](./assets/cluster-details-create-client.png)

-In the next step you will see all information you need to connect:
+In the next step you'll see all information you need to connect:

 * `ZEEBE_ADDRESS`: Address where your cluster can be reached.
 * `ZEEBE_CLIENT_ID` and `ZEEBE_CLIENT_SECRET`: Credentials to request a new access token.
-* `ZEEBE_AUTHORIZATION_SERVER_URL`: A new token can be requested at this address using the credentials.
+* `ZEEBE_AUTHORIZATION_SERVER_URL`: A new token can be requested at this address, using the credentials.

 ![client-details](assets/cluster-details-client-details.png)